gadenbuie/applause/README.md

 ```

 (Sidenote: at this point I'm beginning to question calling the function `button()`, but I think it's okay.
 This package will have only two exposed functions, and I'll recommend that most people call the fully qualified function name: `applause::button()`.)

+### That's it!

+The package now provides an HTML dependency and a custom Applause button component that can be dropped into an R Markdown document, a blogdown page, a Shiny app, or a xaringan presentation.

+The last step is to add a demonstration page and to update the README!

+👏 👏 👏